-The National Park Partnership Plan is the high-level management plan for the National Park and is the Economic Strategy, Sustainable Tourism Strategy, Regional Spatial Strategy, Climate Action Plan and the Regional Land Use Framework.
+The National Park Partnership Plan is the high-level management plan for the National Park and is the Economic Strategy, Sustainable Tourism Strategy, Regional Spatial Strategy, Climate Action Plan and the Regional Land Use Framework (see Figure 9 on page 106).
 It is supported by a number of action plans that will help to deliver the objectives of the plan and the National Park aims.
 The Climate Action Plan is a key requirement of our Glasgow Declaration commitments.
-Public bodies will also prepare Gaelic Language Plans and Equality Outcomes Plans that will be significant in influencing activity within the National Park.
+Public bodies in the National Park will also prepare Gaelic language plans and equality outcomes plans that will be significant in influencing activity within the area.